UVADS/distributed_computing/agendas/ds7200_agenda_01.md

 Rivanna used for most compute

+**STORAGE**
 Shared space: `/standard/ds7200-apt4c` for project data
 You can use this space to organize files for your project:
 1. create folder
 2. save relevant files
 3. remove the folder and contents when the course ends

+**COMPUTE SETUP**
+We have a kernel for Spark 3.3.
+To use this, you'll need to run the following command from a terminal:

+`/standard/ds7200-apt4c/setup.sh`

+If you run this in a JupyterLab terminal, you will need to refresh the browser tab.
+Otherwise, the next time you open JupyterLab, the kernel will be available.